 While these solutions are by no means an overnight solution, the doors are now wide open.

-Visiting Comuna 13 and Medellin Today
+Visiting Comuna 13 Today

 Not only has the metro-cable and escalators provided access to the city from residents, but also a means of bringing visitors into the struggling community.
 Although the access existed, many feared the journey.